 Pricing is another reason why some artists fail at selling art.

-If you price your art too high you will lose sales and if you price your art too low you could potentialy lose sales.
+If you price your art too high, you will lose sales, and if you price your art too low, you could potentially lose sales.

-Unfortunatly there is no majic formula that works when it come to pricing your artwork.
+Unfortunately, there is no majic formula that works when it comes to pricing your artwork.

 Related Resource: